 The proposal consists of three components: (1) a concise description of the problem to be addressed and the goal of the project; (2) the nature and size of the data set to be analyzed; and (3) the names of the key contacts within the sponsoring organizations.

 MSA students are equipped with a variety of skills and professional experience.
-Each team will have skills in statistics, data cleaning, data modeling and visualization, computer programming, and with using industry-standard analytical software tools, such as SAS.
+Each team will have skills in statistics, data cleaning, data modeling and visualization, computer programming, and with using industry-standard analytical software tools.
 Students also receive instruction in teamwork, project management and communication skills.

 Students are assigned to teams based on their skills, experience, and compatibility, to achieve the necessary balance given the needs of the project.
 The team leader is appointed by the Institute.
-The team members assign specific roles for themselves.
+Team members assign specific roles for themselves.

 Projects are selected based on the proposal’s fit with the overall educational goals of the MSA program.
 It is helpful, but not required, for organizations to have experience working with universities and specifically with sponsoring student projects.
-Some of the criteria used to select projects include:
+The main criteria used to select projects include: